 THC vs CBD

 All cannabis plants contain both these compounds but importantly in different ratios.
-Medical marijuana tends to contain relatively higher amounts of CDB and less of THC – giving less of the side effects noted above.
+Medical marijuana contains relatively higher amounts of CDB and less of THC (or at least it should) – giving less of the deleterious side effects.

 The super strains of marijuana created from cross breeding available today, such as the “skunk” varieties, have a much higher ratio of THC to CBD.
 This is why such strains have been implicated in exacerbating the mental health problems associated with smoking.